 British rule caused decay in textile production in India they resorted to various means legal, political, physical, etc., to stop production of Indian textile to enable their Manchester fabrics to get market in India.

 Mahatma Gandhi understood this aspect very well and attempted to revive hand spinning and hand weaving as a part of the freedom struggle.
 He revised the spinning wheel or Charkha in the year 1920 AD and worked hard to improve its productivity.
 All India Charkha Sangh was formed to take care of this activity.
-Perhaps never in world history, an innocent-looking spinning wheel could become a powerful weapon to achieve freedom of a country from the yoke of imperialist as powerful as British.
+Perhaps never in world history, an innocent-looking spinning wheel could become a powerful weapon to achieve freedom of a country from the yoke of imperialism as powerful as the British.
 Mahatma Gandhi’s dream continued after independence as Khadi became part of development activity.

 Mahatma Gandhi’s army was no less.
 He had with him Acharya J.B.
 Kripalani who organized large-scale Khadi production in Northern states.
 Dr. P.C.
 Ghosh jointly with Dr. Nripen Bose and Dr. Suresh Banerjee organized it in undivided Bengal.
 In Orissa, it was Niranjan Pattnaik of Berhampore besides of course the great Chowdhary brothers (Gopabandhu and Nabakrushna) and Acharya Harihara Dash.
 The latest being revolutionary turned Gandhian Pannalal Dasgupta.
 There are many whose names can be written with golden letters.

 Chakraborty Rajagopalachari, the last Governor-General of India deviated from Gandhiji’s concept and encouraged the use of mill yarn instead of hand spinning perhaps looking at the interest of textile barons.
 Rabindra Nath Tagore thought of the value addition of textile products in our cottage to give greater leverage to marketability.
 His dream child Viswabharti continues with this silent revolution.